Xoconoch/zotifarr/README.md

 ## What is this?

-A Zotify web wrapper that allows to add music directly to a personal music library, intended for music server owners (navidrome, pleaxamp, jellyfin, etc.).
+A Zotify web wrapper that allows to add music directly to a personal music library, intended for music server owners (navidrome, plexamp, jellyfin, etc.).
 It saves _every_ track using artist/album/track formatting, audio is in .ogg.

 ## Installation